Chance343/COSC4360/README.md

+This project is a document processing pipeline developed as a senior project.
+It uses OCR and natural language processing to extract structured data from PDFs and images, with a frontend for drag-and-drop file uploads, a backend API that processes files with OpenAI's GPT-4 Vision model, and a PostgreSQL database to store results.

+My Contributions:
+- Collaborated on planning and testing the backend API.
+- Assisted in data structuring and integrating NLP results.
+- Supported frontend-backend communication through API endpoints.

+Technologies Used:
+- Python (FastAPI, OpenAI API)
+- JavaScript (React for frontend)
+- PostgreSQL
+- EasyOCR and the NLP model spaCy

-You need to be running the backend to be able to uplaod the file to the backend
+You need to be running the backend to be able to upload the file to the backend